fredmorcos/throttle_my_fn/README.md

 `throttle_my_fn` is a Rust attribute macro to limit a function's number of runs over a specified period of time.

+The primary use-case for this attribute macro is rate-limiting, e.g. to avoid hammering an online service.

 ## Usage

 Add the dependency to your `Cargo.toml`: